 You cannot expect a very thorough cleansing of your water, though.
 While there will be an improvement in taste and odor, some particles might still make it through.
 These filters are also easy to clog.
 Some buildup will occur over time but that’s to be expected.
 The life of straw filters might be shorter than the others’.

 The mechanism here is a rather simple one.
 The product features a container and then the filter is situated below it.
 Thanks to gravity, the water passes down through the filter.
 Some quick drawbacks to mention here are the slow speed of filtration and the likely contamination of your freshwater.

 The latter occurs when the filter is not sealed tightly and the water bypasses the filter.
 There are also a number of parts to be assembled here and that’s sometimes a turnoff to many people.

 These are like small water filter pitchers.
-You essentially have a bottle which has a filter right at the neck.
+You essentially have a bottle that has a filter right at the neck.
 The functionality here is good because these filters will rid you of both heavy metals and viruses.

 A slight knock on bottle filters is the fact that they are bulkier and often require more space in your backpack.
 Be careful not to break your bottle because the filter will be useless.
 Some bottle filters are also made of foldable plastic rendering them unbreakable.